aidudezzz/deepbots-tutorials/README.md

         endpointVelocity = normalizeToRange(self.poleEndpoint.getVelocity()[3], -1.5, 1.5, -1.0, 1.0, clip=True)
 ```
 Now all it's missing is the pole angle off vertical, which will be provided by the robot sensor.
-To get it, we will need to call *the handle_receiver()* method to get the message sent by the robot into the
+To get it, we will need to call the `handle_receiver()` method to get the message sent by the robot into the
-self.messageReceived variable.
-The message received, as defined into the robot's *create_message()* method, is a string
+`self.messageReceived` variable.
+The message received, as defined into the robot's `create_message()` method, is a
-which gets converted back into a list containing a single float value.
+string which, here, gets converted back into a single float value.

 ```python
         # Update self.messageReceived received from robot, which contains pole angle